Tampa, Florida: Utilities

 Water in the area is managed by the Southwest Florida Water Management District.
 The water is mainly supplied by the Hillsborough River, which in turn arises from the Green Swamp, but several other rivers and desalination plants in the area contribute to the supply.
 Power is mainly generated by TECO Energy.

+Sustainability

+The City of Tampa was awarded the LEED for Cities and Communities (Existing) Gold Certification in February 2021 for its commitment to sustainability.
+Tampa's government has implemented incentives and programs to promote and achieve sustainability, including: expedited building permits for projects seeking LEED certification, increasing water conservation and resiliency through the SWFWMD Water-Wise collaboration, developing a climate equity plan, providing sustainability training to city employees, and increasing coordination for disaster response.

+Water Street Tampa was the first neighborhood globally to achieve the WELL Design and Operations designation under the WELL Community Standard.
+In March 2022, Water Street Tampa achieved LEED silver certification under the category of LEED for Neighborhood Development, making it the first neighborhood in Tampa to achieve the certification.

 Notable people

 Sister cities

 Tampa has formalized sister city agreements with: